c-okelly/org_to_anki/documentation/orgReadme.md

 ### Note fields => ```fieldName```

 Can be used to create a card with extra named fields such as a Hint for the question.
 You are also required to set the note type.

+Assumptions on default:

+* Question `feildName` is Front
+* Answer `feildName` is Back

 ```
 * Question